 Pure Term Insurance Plan | Term Plan with Return of Premium (TROP) |

-Known as a pure protection plan, it is the simplest form of life insurance product. | Term insurance return of premium is a variant of term insurance plan |
+Known as a pure protection plan, it is the simplest and most affordable form of life insurance product. | Term insurance with return of premium is a variant of term insurance plan |

-In a pure-term plan, the insurance coverage is offered only as a death benefit. | Term plan with return of premium offers insurance coverage as a death benefit along with the benefit of the return of premium in case the policyholder survives the entire policy term. |
+In a pure term insurance plan, the insurance coverage is offered only as a death benefit. | Term plan with return of premium offers insurance coverage as a death benefit along with the benefit of the return of premium in case the policyholder survives the entire policy term. |

-In a pure-term insurance plan, the sum assured amount offered to the policyholder is 10 times the annual premium paid. | On the other hand, a term plan with a return of premium offers a comparatively lower sum assured amount to the policyholder. |
+In a pure term insurance plan, the sum assured amount offered to the policyholder is 10 times the annual premium paid. | On the other hand, a term plan with return of premium offers a comparatively lower sum assured amount to the policyholder. |

-The premium rate of a traditional term insurance plan is very affordable. | The premium charged by Term Return of Premium is considerably higher. |
+The premium rate of a traditional term insurance plan is very affordable. | The premium charged by term insurance with return of premium is considerably higher. |

 Offers the benefit of tax exemption under section 80C of the Income Tax Act. | Term plan with return of premium also offers the benefit of tax exemption under section 80C of the Income Tax Act. |

-A term plan is best suited for an individual who wants to provide financial protection to their family. | Term insurance return of premium is best suited for individuals who don’t mind gaining some returns along with the benefit of insurance coverage. |
+A term plan is best suited for an individual who wants to provide financial protection to their family. | Term insurance with return of premium is best suited for individuals who don’t mind gaining some returns along with the benefit of insurance coverage. |

-In order to find the best term insurance plan with a return of premium, it is always important to check a few points.
+In order to find the best term insurance plan with return of premium, it is always important to check a few points.
 Following are some points that you should consider before choosing a term plan with return of premium:

 Before buying TROP, always assess the coverage amount as per your requirements in case of your unforeseen death